God Is Not Great: Negative critique

-Curtis White criticized the book as "intellectually shameful" due to its alleged lack of intellectual rigor.
-White, an atheist critic of religion, asserts that "one enormous problem with Hitchens’s book is that it reduces religion to a series of criminal anecdotes.
+Curtis White, writing in Salon, criticized the book as "intellectually shameful".
+White, an atheist critic of religion, asserted that "one enormous problem with Hitchens's book is that it reduces religion to a series of criminal anecdotes.
 In the process, however, virtually all of the real history of religious thought, as well as historical and textual scholarship, is simply ignored as if it never existed."

 Sales history

-The book was published on May 1, 2007, and within a week had reached No. 2 on the Amazon bestsellers list (behind Harry Potter and the Deathly Hallows), and reached No. 1 on the New York Times Bestseller list in its third week.
+The book was published on May 1, 2007, and within a week had reached No. 2 on the Amazon bestsellers list, and reached No. 1 on The New York Times Best Seller list in its third week.